-22.11 Personal Liability Insurance Requirement

-The Victoria College recognizes that employees and students occasionally use personal vehicles while engaged in College-related activities on campus and in the local area.
-All persons who use their vehicles while conducting College business or while traveling to any College-sponsored activity or any registered student organization activity shall carry appropriate automobile insurance and shall provide the Vice President of Student Services Office or the Vice President of Instruction with a copy of their driver's license and proof of their liability insurance prior to engaging in the above described activities.
+- 22.11 Personal Liability Insurance Requirement The Victoria College recognizes that employees and students occasionally use personal vehicles while engaged in College-related activities on campus and in the local area.
+All persons who use their vehicles while conducting College business or while traveling to any College-sponsored activity or any registered student organization activity shall carry appropriate automobile insurance and shall provide the Dean of Student Services Office or the Dean of Instructional Services with a copy of their driver's license and proof of their liability insurance prior to engaging in the above described activities.
 The College does not provide insurance for student use of personal automobiles.
-All drivers and passengers must abide by the safety standards listed below.

-- 22.12 Reimbursement for Costs of Using Personal Vehicles Mileage costs related to any significant use of personal vehicles to conduct College-related business may be reimbursed upon approval of appropriate divisions or departments. - 22.13 Modes of Transportation Modes of transporting students shall include, but not be limited to, cars, vans, buses, and airplanes. - 22.2 Student Travel - 22.21 Students as Drivers for College-Related Activities A driver who is transporting one or more students of The Victoria College to an activity or event that is located more than 25 miles from campus and that is organized or sponsored either by the College or by a student organization registered at the institution must comply with the following requirements: - a.
-The student driver must be currently enrolled at The Victoria College. - b.
-The driver must hold a valid driver's license appropriate for the vehicle to be driven and must provide the Vice President of Student Services Office or the Vice President of Instruction Office with a copy of the driver's license and a proof of liability insurance prior to transporting any students.
-A driver of a commercial motor vehicle must have a commercial driver's license. - c.
-The driver may not transport students unless he or she has an acceptable driving record. - 22.22 Other Drivers for College-related Activities a.
-The driver must hold a valid driver's license appropriate for the vehicle to be driven and must provide the Vice President of Student Services Office or the Vice President of Instruction Office with a copy of the driver's license and a proof of liability insurance prior to transporting any students.
-A driver of a com mercial motor vehicle must have a commercial driver's license.
+All drivers and passengers must abide by the safety standards listed below. - 22.12 Reimbursement for Costs of Using Personal Vehicles Mileage costs related to any significant use of personal vehicles to conduct College-related business may be reimbursed upon approval of appropriate divisions or departments. - 22.13 Modes of Transportation Modes of transporting students shall include, but not be limited to, cars, vans, buses, and airplanes. - 22.2 Student Travel - 22.21 Students as Drivers for College-Related Activities A driver who is transporting one or more students of The Victoria College to an activity or event that is located more than 25 miles from campus and that is organized or sponsored either by the College or by a student organization registered at the institution must comply with the following requirements: - The student driver must be currently enrolled at The Victoria College. - b.
+The driver must hold a valid driver's license appropriate for the vehicle to be driven and must provide the Dean of Student Services Office or the Dean of Instructional Services Office with a copy of the driver's license and a proof of liability insurance prior to transporting

-A driver who is transporting one or more students of The Victoria College to an activity or event that is located more than 25 miles from campus and that is organized or sponsored either by the College or by a student organization registered at the institution must comply with the following requirements:
+- any students.
+A driver of a commercial motor vehicle must have a commercial driver's license.

+- c.
+The driver may not transport students unless he or she has an acceptable driving record.

+- 22.22 Other Drivers for College-related

+Activities

+A driver who is transporting one or

+more students of The Victoria

+College to an activity or event that is

+located more than 25 miles from

+campus and that is organized or

+sponsored either by the College or

+by a student organization registered

+at the institution must comply with

+the following requirements: